RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/spectrum/spectrum.rst

 ========

 Spectrum analyzer WEB also includes a signal generator, so users can simultaneously generate signal & observe signal spectrum.
-For the signal generator setting and specifications refer to :ref:`outputs <outputs>`
+For the signal generator setting and specifications refer to :ref:`outputs <output-ref>`

 External ref.
 Clock (only SIGNALlab 250-12):
 ============================================